6. El Segundo

 A rarity in Los Angeles County, El Segundo offers relaxing, remote beaches that aren’t usually full of tourists and beachcombers.
 Waves tend to be rougher, keeping away casual surfers and paddle-boarders who hit the waves as a weekend hobby.

 Serious swimmers and surfers, as well as those who just want to relax in the privacy of a secluded beachfront, will choose El Segundo Beach over the sardine-packed shores of Long Beach and Malibu.

-Southern California isn’t usually associated with affordable parking or ease of transportation, but Yelp reviewers maintain that El Segundo Beach makes up for the region’s snobbier and less accessible beaches.
+Southern California isn’t usually associated with affordable parking or ease of transportation, but El Segundo Beach makes up for the region’s snobbier and less accessible beaches.
 Secured bike racks, affordable parking meters, and well-placed parking lots are among the perks that reviewers cite most frequently.

 El Segundo works hard to keep its beaches clean; according to the City of Segundo’s official website, the city government runs its public beach and parks, not the state.
 Therefore, it comes as no surprise that residents take pride in the beauty and hospitality of their humble setting; they recently erected brand new bathrooms near one of their main parking areas, and are known to help pick up trash along the beach.